 Bloomberg Law is a relatively new entry into the market for electronic legal research.

-There is a separate Lexis printer in the computer lab.
+There is a separate Lexis printer.
 Printing on the Lexis printer is currently free.
 Certain student organizations, such as Law Review, have Lexis printers as well.
-Westlaw free printing ended in June 2013.

-There is a Lexis supported printer in the computer lab.
+There is a Lexis supported printer in the College of Law.
 Printing on the Lexis printer is currently free.
 Certain student organizations, such as Law Review, have a Lexis printer as well.
 The Lexis student representatives and not the Library take care of the Lexis printers.

 If you’re already registered for Lexis, you don’t need to do anything else to get Summer Access.
 Access is unlimited for any purpose.